Ariel Winter Writes Emotional Post Saying Goodbye To ‘Sofia The First’ After Seven Years

 The show had gained a large following thanks in large part to Winter, and many fans had taken to social media to bemoan its ending.

 After the ending of Sofia the First, actress Ariel Winter has another finale on the way next year.
 Earlier this year, ABC announced that Modern Family would be ending at the conclusion of the upcoming 10th season.
-The show that took home the Outstanding Comedy award at the Emmy Awards five consecutive times will have a bit of drama in the final season, as showrunners have announced that there will be a death in the family, though not hinted who it might be.
+The show that took home the Outstanding Comedy award at the Emmy Awards five consecutive times will have a bit of drama in the final season, as showrunners have announced that there will be a death in the family, though they have not hinted who it might be.